WELCOME FUTURE AUDIO ENGINEERS, MUSIC PRODUCERS, STUDIO OWNERS + MUSIC MOGULS

 Additionally, many music producers, mixers, and mastering specialists are also audio engineers.

 In short, for any career in audio, the best place to start is by learning the ins and outs of a recording studio as an audio engineer.
-In order to be successful, you MUST know how a real recording studio works.
-Let’s be clear: traditional audio schools do not ever get you into a real recording studio.
-You never meet real clients, you never meet real engineers, and you certainly never work under real audio engineers and music producers.
+In order to be successful, you MUST know how a real recording studio works where you meet real clients, you meet real engineers, and you work under real audio engineers and music producers.

 A college recording studio, while it may look nice, is not the same as a professional recording studio.
 The Recording Connection Audio Institute Audio Engineering Program will place you in a real studio from day one.

 To make it as an audio engineer, you also MUST know: